Chattahoochee River National Recreation Area | SOPE CREEK HIKING TRAILS

 The extensive ruins before you are only part of the former Marietta Paper Mill.
 For complete information about the mill, as well has plenty of photos, visit the Cochran Shoals Historic Ruins web page here on National Park Planner.

-Marietta Paper Mill ruins at Sope Creek
+Marietta Paper Mill ruins at Sope Creek, Chattahoochee River National Recreation Area

-Marietta Paper Mill ruins at Sope Creek
+Marietta Paper Mill ruins at Sope Creek, Chattahoochee River National Recreation Area

-Marietta Paper Mill ruins at Sope Creek
+Marietta Paper Mill ruins at Sope Creek, Chattahoochee River National Recreation Area

-Marietta Paper Mill ruins at Sope Creek
+Marietta Paper Mill ruins at Sope Creek, Chattahoochee River National Recreation Area

 In addition to exploring the ruins, you are treated to views of the very photogenic Sope Creek.
 The stones from the river were undoubtedly used to build the mill.

 If you take a look at the trail map, you will see a fairly long out-and-back trail that runs along the other side of Sope Creek.
 This is where the bulk of the paper mill ruins are located.
 To get there, walk back to the road (SC 27) and cross the vehicle bridge.
-The original bridge over Sope Creek was a wooden, covered bridge until 1964.
+The original bridge over Sope Creek was a wooden covered bridge until 1964.
 Its stone foundations can be seen under the new, modern bridge.

 When you reach the other side of Sope Creek, take a right and head down a short, dirt road that is blocked off to vehicles by a gate (SC 28).
 Beyond the gate, the path becomes a traditional hiking trail that leads to the mill ruins on the east side of the creek.
 Most hikers do not know these ruins exist, so the trail is lightly traveled and becomes a little overgrown in spots.
 When walking, look down towards the right edge of the trail and you can see the top of the stone retaining wall that supports it.
 At some places the wall is only a few feet tall, at others, twenty feet or more.